 - Have lifelong friendships (89% versus 74%)

 - Attend religious services (87% versus 77%)

-- Believe helping other should come before one’s own self interest (92% versus 83%)
+- Believe helping others should come before one’s own self-interest (92% versus 83%)

 - Graduate from high school (91% versus 87%)